 - Third-party apps — These are tools specifically designed to help you plan, execute, and monitor a content marketing plan.

 The one you pick is ultimately up to you, and you may even find creative ways to integrate all three.
-We’ll talk more in a bit about the tools you can use to implement your calendar, but first let’s talk a bit more about some content marketing calendar benefits that are worth considering.
+We’ll talk more in a bit about the tools you can use to implement your calendar, but first, let’s cover some of the benefits of using a content marketing calendar at all.

 Why Do You Need A Content Marketing Calendar?